Client Challenge

 Close-Up Images

 The report contains numerous additional close-up images showcasing moisture-affected areas.
-These images are instrumental for both the management team’s analysis and the contractor’s planning, especially in locating anomalies during on-site inspections.
+These images are instrumental for both the management team’s analysis and the contractor’s planning, especially in locating anomalies during on-site roof inspection.

 Below is an example of a raw visual image without digital annotations.
 The orange spray-painted marks seen in this image indicate the location of core sample 4 and also show the edges where moisture was detected.
 These edges serve as reference points for outlining the moisture areas in both the digital report and directly on the roof.

-The image below is the same as the one above, with the addition of moisture areas annotated in blue.
-Later in the report, each moisture area is assigned a unique ID number, along with the corresponding square footage for each identified anomaly.
+The image below is the same as the one above, with the addition of moisture intrusion areas annotated in blue.
+Later in the report, each roof moisture scan area is assigned a unique ID number, along with the corresponding square footage for each identified anomaly.

 Roof Area Calculations

 Roof area calculations are provided in the report and help in budgeting and material procurement.
-While many of the roof systems we assess are very large, featuring multiple sections arranged in complex configurations, the roof in this report comprises a single section and its square footage is relatively small at approximately 9,062 square feet.
+While many of the commercial roof inspections involve large systems with multiple sections arranged in complex configurations, the roof in this report comprises a single section with a relatively small footprint of approximately 9,062 square feet.

 Moisture Area Calculations

-The moisture area calculations serve to quantify the extent of moisture intrusion and are most accurately determined following the validation of suspected moisture areas through core samples.
-Below are the moisture area calculations for this roof, compiled after core sample validation.
+The moisture area calculations serve to quantify the extent of moisture intrusion and are most accurately determined following the validation of suspected areas through core sampling for roof moisture.
+Below are the moisture area calculations for this report.

 Roof Composition